System Design Space

 Practice: DDL and DML

-Below are practical Qdrant API examples: DDL operations for collection/index lifecycle and DML operations for point upserts, vector queries, and payload updates.
+Below are practical Qdrant API examples: structure-level operations for collections and indexes, plus commands for point updates, vector queries, and payload changes.

 DDL and DML examples in Qdrant